IBM/z_ansible_collections_samples/zos_subsystems/db2/db2_automation_expert/README.md

 in IBM Unified Management Server.
 For more details on the available APIs see the Swagger documentation hosted by the UMS server: `https://<ums server hostname>:<ums server port>/ws/swagger-ui.html`.

+The userid and password to be used for API calls are read from environment variables `UMS_USERNAME` and `UMS_PASSWORD`.

 For more information about installation and configuration of the IBM Db2 Automation Expert APIs, please see the documentation for:
 * [IBM Db2 Automation Expert 1.1.0](https://www.ibm.com/docs/daefz/1.1.0)
 * [IBM Unified Management Server 1.2.0](https://www.ibm.com/docs/umsfz/1.2.0)